 Selecting an estate sale company can be overwhelming.
-With so many to choose from, how can you determine which are the best and which you should avoid?
-Below are a couple of things to be aware of during the interview process that will help you make the right choice.
+With so many to choose from, how can you determine which are reputable and which you should avoid?
+Below we explain the two largest costs in the estate sale industry and why going with the cheapest option may not be the best choice.

 What is the difference between the company that tells you they will take 25% versus the company that tells you they will take 40%?
 It breaks down as follows:

 The company that offers you a 25% rate will most likely be less developed than the company that offers you a 40% rate.
 What does this mean exactly?
-Factoring in hours spent organizing and cleaning the home in preparation for the sale, the cost to advertise, the cost of supplies such as bags and wrapping used for customers at that sale, credit card fees associated with item sales, staffing for open sale days to watch over your home and your items, and lastly but not limited to the labor cost to get your home ready on all those avenues, the cost to the company can be high.
+Factoring in hours spent organizing and cleaning the home in preparation for the sale, the cost to advertise, the cost of supplies such as bags and wrapping used for customers at that sale, credit card fees associated with item sales, staffing for open sale days to watch over your home and your items, and lastly but not limited to the labor cost to get your home ready for the public, the cost to the company can be high.

-A free clean-out sure sounds nice.
+With that being said, a free clean-out sounds nice, right?
 All of the leftover items miraculously disappear after the sale is over leaving you free and clear to move on.
-You just need to ask, what does a free clean-out mean exactly?
+You just need to ask, how is the company able to afford doing this for free?